webonise/configise/README.md

 2. deriving unset values based on increasingly specific derivation files;
 3. verifying values based on increasingly specific verification files.

+All of these take place in the config directory.
+By default, the config directory is `./config`.
+You can override the config directory using the
+`NODE_CONFIG_DIR` environment variable.
+The value should be resolvable by `require`, which means either a relative path starting with `.` (eg: `./configise`), or a module name.

-The first phase takes place within the `./config` directory, the absence of which will result in an error being thrown.
+The first phase takes place within the config directory, the absence of which will result in an error being thrown.
-The second phase takes place within the `./config/derived` directory: if no such directory exists, the phase is skipped.
+The second phase takes place within the `derived` subdirectory of the config directory: if no such directory exists, the phase is skipped.
-The third phase takes place within the `./config/verify` directory: if no such directory exists, the phase is skipped.
+The third phase takes place within the `verify` subdirectory of the config directory: if no such directory exists, the phase is skipped.
 In all cases, Configise loads the following files in order:

 * `default.js`